Habbie/hello-dns/stub.md

 XXX - where does it say so?

 A few things do matter.
-For security purposes, the stub resolver must take good care to fully randomise source port and ID fields.
+For security purposes, the stub resolver must take good care to fully randomize source port and ID fields.
 It must also guard against sending out multiple equivalent queries at the same time as this would allow a 'birthday attack' that could spoof in harmful answers.